alex-mas/react-components/readme.md

 ## TODO
 List of components that I will probably implement

-- Toggable icons (think google/facebook widgets like)
+- Toggable icons (like google/facebook widgets)
 - Tooltips
 - I18string
 - Forms with less boilerplate